CrateTools/Crate/README.md

 FFmpeg, which Crate depends on, is under the GNU Lesser General Public License version 2.1 or later (LGPL v2.1+), most files in FFmpeg, not all, support this license.

+MediaInfo, which Crate depends on, is under the BSD 2-Clause License.

 #
 Let’s keep Crate snappy, efficient, and true to its minimalist design!
 Thank you for your support and happy browsing!
 #